shichao-an/notes/docs/roadmap/index.md

 ##### **System Administration**

-> System administration and performance optimization is extremely relevant to my job.
+> System administration and performance optimization are extremely relevant to my job.

 I will read SPEC.